CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 As you can see, the values range from around -20 million to +20 million in both the N/S and E/W directions.
 This projection takes the furthest North and South to be &plusmn; 85.0511&deg;, which allows the earth to be projected as a large square, very convenient for using square tiles with on the web.
 It excludes the poles, so other projections will have to be used if your data requires them.

-Also note a new type of object appearing in the SQL statement above: `ST_AsText`.
+Also note a new type of object appearing in the SQL statement above: `ST_AsText()`.
 This is a [PostGIS function](http://www.postgis.org/docs/ST_AsText.html) that takes a geometry and returns it in a more readable form.

+Projections have specific designation numbers referred to as [SRID](http://en.wikipedia.org/wiki/SRID) to help you with unambiguous projections as there are many variants out there.
+The two of interest to us are:

++ **4326** for WGS84, which defines `the_geom`;
++ **3857** for Web Mercator, which defines `the_geom_webmercator`.

+We will find out how to use these in the section below and in future lessons.

 ## Basic PostGIS

+In this section, we are going to just get our feet wet with PostGIS.
+Just like we did with the data we've encountered so far, spatial data can be manipulated in a database.
+We can still manipulate, filter, order, measure, and much more based on the geometries in the `the_geom` column.

+The functions that allow us to do this come out of PostGIS and all begin with "ST\_", just as we saw with "ST\_AsText()" above.
+CartoDB also introduces some helper functions that reduce the amount of typing on the user end.
+These begin with "CDB\_".
+For example, we use "CDB_LatLng(lat,long)" to get a coordinate in the 4326 projection (WGS84).

+We'll keep working with the earthquake data, but trying to generate some new useful information from it.
+Say you are interested in knowing the distance you are from all of the earthquakes in the data table.

+{% highlight sql %}
+SELECT
+  *,
+  ST_Distance(the_geom::geography, CDB_LatLng(37.7833,-122.4167)::geography) / 1000 AS dist
+FROM
+  all_day_4
+{% endhighlight %}

 Show some basic functions

 + ST_Distance